-When we stepped inside a pure white 40-foot shipping container at UNSCENT last September (Florence’s so-exciting annual perfume world show), to discover 10 fragrances showcased against the backdrop of a film projected onto the container’s wall – it was instantly apparent: ROADS is something new, in perfumery.
+When we stepped inside a pure white 40-foot shipping container at UNSCENT (Florence’s so-exciting annual perfume world show) – to discover 10 fragrances showcased against the backdrop of a film projected onto the container’s wall – it was instantly apparent: ROADS is something new, in perfumery.

-Because ROADS – conceptualised by 30-year-old Danielle Ryan – is more than a brand new, exciting fragrance house.
-It brings together film and literature: part-publishing house, part-film-making company, and part- one of the most innovative perfume collections launched in long time.
+Because ROADS – conceptualised by thirtysomething Danielle Ryan – is more than a new, exciting fragrance house.
+It brings together film and literature: part-publishing house, part-film-making company, and part- one of the most innovative collections launched in long time.

-Danielle Ryan, who studied classical theatre at RADA (the Royal Academy of Dramatic Art) is the granddaughter of Ryaniar founder, the late Dr. Tony Ryan, and has clearly inherited his entrepreneurial spirit.
-After finishing her acting training, she founded the National Theatre Academy in Ireland, an idea conceived with her father, Captain Cathal Ryan.
-The Lir Academy opened in 2011, within Trinity College, one of the oldest and most prestigious universities in Europe, working in association with RADA.
+Danielle Ryan, who studied classical theatre at RADA (the Royal Academy of Dramatic Art) is the granddaughter of Ryanair founder, the late Dr. Tony Ryan, and has clearly inherited his entrepreneurial spirit.
+After finishing her acting training, she founded the National Theatre Academy in Ireland, an idea conceived with her father, Captain Cathal Ryan; it opened in 2011, within Trinity College, one of the oldest and most prestigious universities in Europe, working in association with RADA.

-But we’ve a hunch that the dimension you’ll be most interested in, right here and right now, is ROADS Fragrance: 10 scents, ‘dedicated to a new generation,’ as Danielle puts it, and poised to launch globally.
+But we’ve a hunch that the dimension you’ll be most interested in is ROADS Fragrance: 10 scents, ‘dedicated to a new generation,’ as Danielle puts it.
 Ryan’s quest has been to invent a brand that isn’t limited by its own definition, ‘but can evolve with the customer’s desires, bringing together art, ideas, people and places.’

-The name grew out of her passion for travel.
+The name – ROADS – grew out of her passion for travel.
 ‘You constantly have to educated yourself and be inspired by seeing different things in different places.
-That’s how you grow,’ she explains, which leads on to how her brand came to be named ROADS.
+That’s how you grow,’ she explains.
 ‘Every time you take a decision, you take a road.
 A decision can be about where you want to travel to, how you want to express yourself, what books you want to read.
 So those are all roads and at the end of your life, there is a series of roads that you have taken.
 ‘ROADS is something of a philosophical idea and it makes you think about the paths you want to take.’

-Most though-provoking of all, perhaps (and tipped to be a bestseller), is White Noise: ‘the static calm of white noise inspires a sense of stillness and reflection’ – and the notes chosen to deliver that include green apple, lemon balm, mandarin, iris, violet leaf, and white flowers.
+Most thought-provoking of all, perhaps, is White Noise: ‘the static calm of white noise inspires a sense of stillness and reflection’ – and the notes chosen to deliver that include green apple, lemon balm, mandarin, iris, violet leaf, and white flowers.

 In an interview she gave to the blog for Barneys department stores (where ROADS can be found in the US), Danielle shared some advice for anyone looking to choose the right scent, meanwhile.
 ‘I think the I approach to fragrance should be as playful and diverse as fashion.
 A different scent for a different mood, depending on the time of the year, time of day, event or country.
 Wear them like outfits.
 Also, when choosing a fragrance, people should try and focus on simply whether they like the fragrance and whether it suits their personality.
 More than anything, it should be fun.’